 what we do:

-SMALL GROUPS: Small Groups are considered our discipleship time, designed to lead students deeper into God's Word and connect students to each other.
+Small Groups are considered our discipleship time, designed to lead students deeper into God's Word and connect students to each other.
 Every small group will have multiple leaders to help lead discussions as well as walk alongside life with your student.
-Small Groups meet throughout the week.
-Each Small Group has their own designated time/place of meeting.
-Individual groups meet together in a consistent location each week either at the church property, a nearby home, or coffee shop, designed to allow for students to chose the group that fits their life best for the current year.
+Small Groups meet Wednesdays after a creative teaching element to help spark thought and discussion.
+Groups are designed to allow for students to choose the group that fits best for where they are in their walk with God.
+Additionally, male and female groups are paired with a brother/sister group that meet once a month to bond and discuss the current topic.
+This is a unique opportunity for students to learn to respect and appreciate the perspectives of the opposite gender regarding life and faith.
 Don’t worry if your student is not sure about which group would be best for him/her.
 We will work to find the right group fit for your student.
 This is important to us!
 We will help you find the right fit!

 EPIC | High School Ministry

-MENTORSHIP: Along with Small Groups, we have an exciting new way to get connected.
-Once the student signs up with a small group, they can also sign up to be mentored by a leader that they meet with monthly.
-These are one-on-one opportunities to dive a little deeper into scripture or just process life with a leader.
+Along with Small Groups, we have another impactful way for students to get connected.
+Once the student is matched with a small group, they can also ask to be mentored by a leader that they meet with monthly.
+These are one-on-one opportunities to dive a little deeper into discipleship or just process life with a leader.
 The beauty of this, they can happen any time that a student is available and any place (that a parent feels comfortable).
 This allows students who have full schedules and shifting circumstances the ability to stay plugged into CWS and journey towards Jesus, regardless of what season of life they are in.
 Mentoring relationships are one of the most significant ways to help students grow spiritually.
-CrossWinds Students believes mentoring is one of the primary ways God uses people to help others learn, grow, and develop as well as to mold them into the kind of people He created them to be.
-In a mentoring relationship, the focus is on transparency, self - awareness, biblical principles, application, and intentional feedback.
+Crosswinds Students believes mentoring is one of the primary ways God uses people to help others learn, grow, and develop as well as to mold them into the kind of people He created them to be.
+In a mentoring relationship, the focus is on transparency, self-awareness, biblical principles, application, and intentional feedback.

 Have further questions? contact Daniel Parsons at firstname.lastname@example.org